Broken Promises (Agents of S.H.I.E.L.D.): Plot

 After gaining control of the Darkhold, the Book of Sins, S.H.I.E.L.D. looks to destroy it to keep it from being used for evil.
 Agent Leo Fitz and Dr. Holden Radcliffe are sent to clear the memory of the android Aida they have built, as she has read the book.
-However, her reading the Darkhold's secrets appears to have granted her sentience, and Aida overpowers the pair.
+However, Aida's reading of the Darkhold's secrets appears to have granted her sentience, she overpowers the pair.
 She then takes control of S.H.I.E.L.D.'s systems, and attacks the secret facility in search of the book.

 Vijay Nadeer recovers at a family home after spending several months inside an Inhuman Terrigen cocoon.
 He is looked after by his sister, Senator Ellen Nadeer, who is the leader of the Humans First political movement; the siblings have a hatred for aliens after their mother died during an alien attack, and agreed that if either was "infected" and revealed as an Inhuman, the other would kill them.
 Nadeer orders a group of Watchdogs—anti-Inhuman terrorists she has aligned herself with—to kill her brother.
 He asks her to spare him, as he has not shown any sign of Inhuman abilities, but when S.H.I.E.L.D.
 Director Jeffrey Mace arrives with Agents Daisy Johnson and Jemma Simmons after Simmons had helped Vijay escape his cocoon, Vijay exhibits enhanced reflexes.
 Ellen convinces Vijay to go with her rather than S.H.I.E.L.D., but as they escape in a helicopter, Ellen kills her brother and dumps his body in a lake, where it is enveloped in another Terrigen cocoon.

 Agent Phil Coulson gives the location of the Darkhold to Agent Melinda May, who Aida has replaced with a Life Model Decoy—an android replica.
 From this, Aida finds the book.
-Fitz is able to take back control of the facility's systems before Aida can escape, and Agent Mack beheads the android with his ax.
+Fitz is able to take back control of the facility's systems before Aida can escape, and Agent Alphonso "Mack" Mackenzie beheads the android with his ax.
 Radcliffe later laments about this to a new model of Aida, as he believes the book holds the secret to eternal life and wants it for himself.
 He had programmed the original Aida's apparent sentience in an attempt to steal the Darkhold, but must now rely on the May LMD to retrieve it for him.